Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Introduction

 The WNs are separated along the $k_x$ axis and the distance is $2k_0$ in momentum space.
-Working with such a Hamiltonian of WSMs, Refs. \onlinecite{Kim_Park_2017, Chan_Lee_2017} found that a pair of Weyl nodes get annihilated when the strength of the magnetic field is such that $l_B$ becomes close to $1/2k_0$ or smaller than this value.
+Working with such a Hamiltonian of WSMs, Refs. \cite{Kim_Park_2017, Chan_Lee_2017} found that a pair of Weyl nodes gets annihilated when the strength of the magnetic field is such that $l_B$ becomes close to $1/2k_0$ or smaller than this value.
 Such pairwise annihilation of Weyl nodes which causes a transition from gapless semimetal to an insulator, has been also observed in the experiments by measuring the resistivity of Weyl materials TaP \cite{Zhang_Jia_2017} and TaAs \cite{Ramshaw_McDonald_2018} at a high applied magnetic fields.

-Working with the low-energy continuum Hamiltonian outlined in Eq. \ref{eq:ContinuumWsm} for a Weyl semimetal presents several limitations.
-Firstly, the applicability of the continuum Hamiltonian in Eq. \ref{eq:ContinuumWsm}, derived from the full lattice model of a Weyl semimetal, is constrained to situations where the separation ($2k_0$) between the two Weyl nodes is relatively small.
+Working with the low-energy continuum Hamiltonian outlined in Eq. \ref{eq:ContinuumWsm} for a WSM presents several limitations.
+Firstly, the applicability of the continuum Hamiltonian in Eq. \ref{eq:ContinuumWsm}, derived from the full lattice model of a WSM, is constrained to situations where the separation $2k_0$ between the two Weyl nodes is relatively small.
 Secondly, when dealing with strong magnetic fields in the regime where the magnetic length $l_B$ is comparable to the lattice constant (Hofstadter regime, $l_B \sim a$), any continuum approximation of the complete lattice model exceeds its range of relevance.
-The efficacy of the low energy continuum Hamiltonian in Eq. \ref{eq:ContinuumWsm} for a Weyl semimetal with two Weyl nodes is confined to the conditions: $\ell_B \gg a$ and $1/2k_0 \gg a$.
+The efficacy of the low energy continuum Hamiltonian in Eq. \ref{eq:ContinuumWsm} for a WSM with two Weyl nodes is confined to the conditions: $\ell_B \gg a$ and $1/2k_0 \gg a$.

 The preceding discussion underscores the increasing complexity associated with investigating pairwise annihilation of WNs within a continuum model of WSMs featuring multiple WNs (e.g. time reversal preserved WSMs), especially when multiple node separations are involved.
 Another crucial constraint is that a continuum model cannot anticipate the subsequent state following the pairwise annihilation of Weyl nodes.
 This process may yield not only normal insulating states but also states with nontrivial topological characteristics.